 11.21.15 Channel usage procedures

 The channel usage procedures may be used to assist the STA that operates a noninfrastructure BSS(#3349) or an off-channel TDLS direct link to better coexist with the infrastructure network by

-exchanging Channel Usage Request and Response frames(#3311)(#4009)
+exchanging Channel Usage Request and Channel Usage Response frames with an associated AP(#3311)(#4009), or

-.
+receiving a Beacon or (Re)Association Response frame containing unsolicited Channel Usage element(s) from an associated AP, or

+exchanging Probe Request and Probe Response frames containing Channel Usage element(s), or

+receiving a Beacon frame containing unsolicited Channel Usage element(s) from an unassociated AP.

+The first two mechanisms provide trusted channel usage; the final two mechanisms provide untrusted channel usage.
+The term channel usage signifies one or both of trusted and untrusted channel usage.

 Implementation of (#3311)channel usage is optional for a WNM STA.
 A STA that implements (#3311) channel usage has dot11ChannelUsageImplemented equal to true.
 When dot11ChannelUsageImplemented is true, dot11WirelessManagementImplemented shall be true, or the STA shall support(#546) acting as an S-AP within a CCSS.
 A STA with dot11ChannelUsageActivated equal to true shall support channel usage and shall set to 1 the Channel Usage field of the Extended Capabilities elements that it transmits.

 …

+An AP may also include one or more unsolicited Channel Usage elements in Beacon frames and (Re)Association Response frames.
+Such unsolicited elements:

+do not establish a peer-to-peer TWT agreement, and

+may provide partial channel usage information and/or may not be individualized for the recipient’s traffic.

-The AP may send an unsolicited group addressed or individually addressed Channel Usage Response frame to the STAs that have requested (#3311)channel usage information if the corresponding (#3311)channel usage information needs to be updated.
-The Country element shall be included in the unsolicited and/or group addressed Channel Usage Responseframe.
+The AP may send an unsolicited group addressed or individually addressed Channel Usage Response frame to the STAs that have requested (#3311)channel usage information or have received channel usage information in a (Re)Association Response frame if the corresponding (#3311)channel usage information needs to be updated.
+The Country element shall be included in the unsolicited and/or group addressed Channel Usage Response or (Re)Association Response frame.
 The AP may include the Power Constraint information and EDCA Parameter in the Channel Usage Response frame.
 The values of the fields in the Power Constraint and EDCA Parameter Set elements included in the Channel Usage Response frame shall be the same values of the fields in the Power Constraint and EDCA Parameter Set elements that are transmitted by the AP.

-Upon receipt of a Channel Usage element in the Probe Response or Channel Usage Response frame, the receiving STA may use the following:
+In trusted channel usage, upon receipt of a Channel Usage element in a Beacon frame from the associated AP, a (Re)Association Response frame or a Channel Usage Response frame, the receiving STA may use the following:

 The channel usage information as part of channel selection processing to start a (#3349)noninfrastructure BSS or an off-channel TDLS direct link